Self-contact in a buckled elastica: Introduction

 \section{Introduction}

 Consider the configuration of an Euler elastica buckled under compressive loads.
-As these loads are increased and the deflections become large, different segments of the elastica may come into contact with one another.
+As the loads are increased and the deflections become large, different segments of the elastica may come into contact with one another.
 The theory of the Euler elastica enables the computation of the critical load at which the rod buckles, as well as its post-buckling shapes.
-It does not, however, account for the impenetrability of the elastica, and therefore permits different segments to penetrate one another.
+It does not, however, account for the impenetrability of the elastica, and therefore permits different segments to interpenetrate.

 In 1973, Flaherty and Keller \cite{flahertykeller1973} considered the problem of a buckled elastica while accounting for self-contact.
 They analyzed the first buckling mode of an elastica with fixed-fixed boundary conditions, and the third buckling mode with pinned-pinned boundary conditions.
 For both cases, they identified the critical load at which contact occurs, and derived asymptotic formulas for the location of the contact point post-contact as a function of the compressive load.
 They showed that, in both cases, the section of the rod between the contact points is described by a similarity solution.
 As the compressive force increases, the points of contact recede toward the respective nearer ends.